-- 1 cup (1/2 pound) boned, skinned, and diced chicken breast
+- 1 cup (1/2 pound) boneless, skinless chicken breast or thighs, diced

 - 1 tablespoon olive oil

 - 1/2 cup grated Jalapeno Jack or Pepper Jack cheese